backstage/backstage/.changeset/nine-hairs-kick.md

 '@backstage/plugin-catalog-backend-module-gitlab': patch
 ---

-Fixed an issue in `GitlabOrgDiscoveryEntityProvider` where a missing `orgEnabled`config key was throwing an error instead of just returning.
+Fixed an issue in `GitlabOrgDiscoveryEntityProvider` where a missing `orgEnabled` config key was throwing an error.